Getting started with C#

-When you launch Fleet from the Toolbox, press ⌘O or choose .sln file of the target solution resides.from the menu, then select a directory where the
+When you launch Fleet from the Toolbox, press Command O or choose .sln file of the target solution resides.from the menu, then select a directory where the

-For more information on creating and opening .NET solutions, see Manage .NET (C#) solutions, projects, and files.
+For more information about creating and opening .NET solutions, refer to Manage .NET (C#) solutions, projects, and files.